ArunKumar9538/Alvas_onlione_coading/README.md

 # prog 12
-Write a C program to construct a singly linked list by removing duplicate elements in the sorted linked list
+Write a C program to construct a singly linked list by removing duplicate elements in the sorted linked list prog 13
+Write C Program to create Singly Liked List with n elements and reverse the elements

+# prog 14
+Write a C Program to implement various operations of Singly Linked List Stack

+# prog 15
+Java Program to separate the Individual Characters from a String

+# prog 16
+Java Program to find the largest and smallest word in a string (input with in the program)

+# prog 17
+Write a C Program to Generate First N Triangular Numbers (Where N is read from the Keyboard)